-6. Search committee members separately review application materials using predetermined criteria and screening process (Criteria Matrix).
+- 6. Search committee members separately review application materials using predetermined criteria and screening process (Criteria Matrix). - 7.
+Focus on professional qualifications when reviewing external recommendation letters.
+Avoid irrelevant, personal information and focus on the candidate's qualifications and accomplishments instead. - 8.

-- 7. Be cautious of unconscious bias when reviewing external recommendation letters.
-External recommendation letters included in application materials have been shown to fall trap to unconscious gender bias.
-This handout aids search committees in identifying where unconscious bias and stereotypes might show up in letters of recommendation. - 8.
 Committee meets to discuss applicants.
 It is recommended to send scores to Chair and to use this as a tool to narrow applicant pool and then to focus discussion on top 50% of applicants.
 Use selection/voting method agreed upon in Initial Stages of Search. - 9.
 Generate a shortlist of 8-10 candidates for Zoom interviews, based on predetermined criteria. - 10.
 Create a list of standard questions to ask in all Zoom interviews.
 Questions should be developed after consulting of the library of interview questions and questions to avoid (include links from below).
 Set organizational protocols for interview.
 In general, preparing 5-6 questions are recommended for a 30-minute interview.
 This also allows time for the candidate to pose questions to the search committee.
 Consider sharing the same one or two questions ahead of time with candidates as receiving the questions in oral and written form may be helpful for candidates who are speaking with the committee in a second (or third) language.

-Consult these Example Interview Questions and Questions to Avoid.
+Consult these Questions to avoid